SUNTADTAWAN/FRA333_HW3_6520_6531/readme.md

 ### Question 1

+Use "jacob0" from robotics toolsbox that can compute jacobian matrix reference from base frame and compare with our solution to see difference

 ```bash
 def check_jacobian(q: list[float]):
     # Assign Jacobian matrix from our Jacobian compute and "jacob0" from robotics toolsbox